 Auto-responders set the scene

-Because it's first, this email sets the customer’s expectations about tone of voice, attention to detail, what level of service they’ll get, and how long it will take.
-Leave a bad impression here and you’ll 'automatically' create a negative backdrop for the conversation to come.
+It’s worth taking special care when writing an automated message.
+Because it’s first, this email sets the customer’s expectations about tone of voice, attention to detail, what level of service they’ll get, and how long it will take.
+Leave a bad impression here and you’ll ‘automatically’ create a negative backdrop for the conversation to come.

 Here’s a so-so example.

-I contacted a company about a broken electric toothbrush and received this acknowledgement:
+Sabine contacted a company about a broken electric toothbrush and received this acknowledgement:

 Dear Mr. / Mrs. Harnau,